3 Benefits of Digital Communication in the Workplace|

 Digital communication in the workplace has become as normal – and essential – as the digital tools we’ve deemed necessary for years, such as Microsoft Word and Excel.
 While some companies were born and raised through digital communication, digital transformation can be tricky, and many organizations are without a digital workplace strategy.
 Since our inception, digital communication has been at our core, with colleagues across North America and overseas.

 In this blog, we will be looking at the topic from a practical standpoint.
 We hope to illustrate three ways your business benefits from Digital Communication in the Workplace.
 If you’re a CTO or IT Director, you might be looking for what technology, rather than benefits, can positively impact your business.
-Of course, we have the information you’re looking for in our webinar with CTO and Microsoft MVP Richard Harbridge, and a digital workplace pioneer, LiveTiles.
+Of course, we have the information you’re looking for in our on-demand webinar with CTO and Microsoft MVP Richard Harbridge, and a digital workplace solutions pioneer, LiveTiles.

 The truth is offices are not as important as they used to be